yeelan0319/chatRoom/public_html/Readme.md

     - Delete one user
     - Delete one user with multiple socket but same session
     - Delete one user with multiple session, and of course sockets
+9. User is able to create a room and the information should be announced with all users at lounge
+10. User is able to enter a room and chat within the room
+11. User is able to go back to the room and chat in lounge
+12. Room admin/system admin is able to view the content of the room admin page
+13. Room admin/system admin can set others as room admin
+14. Room admin/system admin is able to boot people to lounge
+15. Room admin/system admin is able to delete a room